Lo King-man: Awards and recognition

 He was awarded Justice of the Peace, Order of the British Empire by the United Kingdom, Order of Merit of the Italian Republic by the Italian Republic and Ordre des Arts et des Lettres by the French Minister of Culture.
 He also received honorary fellowships from the University of Hong Kong, the Hong Kong Polytechnic University and the Hong Kong Academy for Performing Arts and the Royal Academy of Arts.
-He received the Bronze Bauhinia Star (BBS) and the Silver Bauhinia Star (SBS) by the Hong Kong SAR government in 2005 and 2012.
+He received the Bronze Bauhinia Star (BBS) and the Silver Bauhinia Star (SBS) from the Hong Kong SAR government in 2005 and 2012.

-Organized by the Hong Kong Arts Development Council (HKADC), the 15th Hong Kong Arts Development Awards was held on Oct 30, 2021.
-Lo was the recipient of The Life Achievement Award, having dedicated himself to the arts sector for more than half a century, participating in countless stage performances in various roles including actor, playwright, producer, director and stage designer.
-Lo is also a pioneer in the local arts and cultural scene and has been the first Chinese to produce opera in Hong Kong.
+During the 15th Hong Kong Arts Development Awards was held on Oct 30, 2021, organised by the Hong Kong Arts Development Council (HKADC), Lo was the recipient of The Life Achievement Award, having dedicated himself to the arts sector for more than half a century, participating in countless stage performances in various roles including actor, playwright, producer, director and stage designer.
+Lo was also a pioneer in the local arts and cultural scene and was the first Chinese to produce opera in Hong Kong.